Upper Murray Football Netball League: Upper Murray Football Netball League (2001–present)

 The 2001 season saw a lot of changes for the league including the resumption of the reserve-grade football competition after it folded in 1995, and the junior football competition changed from Under 18s to Under 16s.
 The introduction of a netball competition being run in conjunction with the football competition, sharing the same club names, colors and playing venues.
 The largest change seen the Bullioh Valley Football Club reforming in late 2000 as Bullioh Football Netball Club.
 In 2001 both the VCFL & UMFNL admitted the club into the competition for the 2001 season, despite protests of concerns that Bullioh would pinch players from both the Cudgewa FNC & the Tallangatta Valley FNC.

 Unfortunately, since the 2002 season there have currently been no official Inter-League matches, the only exceptions are a handful of Junior Carnivals the last one attended was an AFL North East Border carnival in 2009, & the senior Netballer's since 2006 have regularly attended the Albury Indoor Carnival, normally held in October, after all the regions competitions have ended.
 The AFL North East Border other league's, the Ovens & Murray Football League, the Ovens & King Football League, & the Tallangatta & District Football League, along with AFL New South Wales/Australian Capital Territory league, the Hume Football League, have agreements with either The AFL Victorian Country Championships or other leagues across Victoria & New South Wales leaving the Upper Murray without the option for an opponent for most years.

-In 2008 Federals had a poor season and finished last on the ladder, it was the first time since 1957 that the club didn't play finals.
+In 2008 Federals had a poor season and finished last on the ladder, it was the first time since 1957 that the club did not play finals.

 Since 2013 the league has been affiliated with the AFL Victoria Country North East Border board who are responsible for overseeing the game across the greater local region.
 In 2019 the board has conducted feasibility studies into the future of the league with player numbers continuing to drop year over year.